Wacore/NaoKi-API/readme.txt

-This version mainly focuses on buildign restful routes for the API.
+This version mainly focuses on building restful routes for the API.